 - Paper lanterns and battery-operated LED party lights that you can hang from the ceiling.

 - Solar mason jar lids with mason jars that you can hang on a tree branch

-The second thing I would focus on is flowers and leaves.
+The second thing I would focus on is flowers.
 You don’t actually need this.
 I skipped having flowers and I have no regrets!

 She just placed the flowers in the middle of the tables.
 They weren’t in a holder.
 It was a nice centerpiece that didn’t block you from seeing and conversing with people across the table.
 If you have room in your budget, you could also add a wide glass bowl and add floating candles and the flowers to it.

 You could also go with artificial flowers.
 There are some flowers that look quite real!
 There are also silk flowers.
 If you’re having a Fall wedding, you might even be able to gather leaves outside to go with them without paying a dime!